sakshamkamra33/Secure-Login-System-With-OS-Level-Authentication/README.md

 🧾 1.
 User Registration

-Users can create an account by entering a unique username and a strong password.
+-> Users can create an account by entering a unique username and a strong password.

-Passwords are validated for:
+-> Passwords are validated for:

-Minimum 8 characters
+   -> Minimum 8 characters

-At least one uppercase letter
+   -> At least one uppercase letter

-At least one lowercase letter
+   -> At least one lowercase letter

-At least one number
+   -> At least one number

-At least one special character
+   -> At least one special character

-For added security:
+-> For added security:

-A random salt (16 characters) is generated.
+   -> A random salt (16 characters) is generated.

-The password + salt combination is hashed using SHA-256.
+   -> The password + salt combination is hashed using SHA-256.

-Username, salt, and hashed password are stored in users.txt.
+   -> Username, salt, and hashed password are stored in users.txt.

 🔐 2.
 User Login

-Users can log in using their username and password.
+-> Users can log in using their username and password.

-The program reads the stored hash and salt, rehashes the entered password, and compares the results.
+-> The program reads the stored hash and salt, rehashes the entered password, and compares the results.

-Supports up to 3 login attempts before locking out.
+-> Supports up to 3 login attempts before locking out.

-All login attempts (success or failure) are logged with timestamps in login_attempts.txt.
+-> All login attempts (success or failure) are logged with timestamps in login_attempts.txt.

 🧠 3.
 Secure Password Handling

-Passwords are never stored in plain text.
+-> Passwords are never stored in plain text.

-SHA-256 hashing from OpenSSL ensures cryptographic security.
+-> SHA-256 hashing from OpenSSL ensures cryptographic security.

-Random salt generation prevents dictionary and rainbow table attacks.
+-> vRandom salt generation prevents dictionary and rainbow table attacks.

 🧩 4.
 Background Process (Optional)

-Users can choose to run the login process in the background.
+-> Users can choose to run the login process in the background.

-Implemented using UNIX fork() and wait() system calls.
+-> Implemented using UNIX fork() and wait() system calls.

-If the user selects background mode, the parent process continues execution while the child process handles login authentication.
+-> If the user selects background mode, the parent process continues execution while the child process handles login authentication.

 🧾 5.
 Logging System

-Every login attempt (success or failure) is recorded in a file login_attempts.txt with:
+-> Every login attempt (success or failure) is recorded in a file login_attempts.txt with:

-Timestamp
+   -> Timestamp

-Username
+   -> Username

-Attempt status (SUCCESS / FAIL)
+   -> Attempt status (SUCCESS / FAIL)

 📁 File Structure

 📦 Secure-Login-System
 ├── users.txt               # Stores username, salt, and hashed password
 ├── login_attempts.txt      # Records all login activities